FieldTracks/applications/Readme.md

 * `data/passwd` and `data/group` list all user accounts, which are valid in the system.
 Typically, creating users results in modifying `passwd`, whereas promoting users to be admins is done in `group`.
 This files are edited by htpasswd.
 In general, admins, users and stones have different permission on the various mqtt-topis.
-However, this is not implemented, yet.
-* `data/etc/apache2` contains the Apache2 configuration and associated key material.
 * `data/etc/tls` contains links to the tls certificates used by mosquitto.
 Changing these results in a different mosquitto configuration
 * `data/etc/mosquitto_passwd` contains accounts for mosquitto.
 When mosquitto is going to utilizes jwt-tokens, this file is not needed anymore.